Folate (Vitamin B9 / 5-MTHF)

 - Format suitability

-- Suitable for gummy formats — confirmed per project.
+- Reviewed for gummies and sachets — confirmed per project.

 What it is